Still have a question?

 Inactive oil and gas wells emit a massive, unknown amount of fugitive methane emissions and have the potential to contaminate subsurface aquifers, soil, and waters.
-The U.S. Environmental Protection Agency (EPA) estimates that unplugged wells release roughly 280,000 metric tons of methane each year (Source), but the true volume of methane being emitted by these wells has yet to be measured.
+The U.S. Environmental Protection Agency (EPA) estimates that unplugged wells release roughly 280,000 metric tons of methane each year (Source: Center on Global Energy Policy), but the true volume of methane being emitted by these wells has yet to be measured.
 Methane is 34 times more potent than CO2, and emissions of methane from unplugged wells create significant health, safety, and environmental issues.
 Our families and our children will have to deal with the repercussions of climate change, and unless a public/private solution is developed, they will also be saddled with the cost of plugging these wells.

 States are liable for orphan wells, including proper plugging and surface restoration.
 Orphan well programs are typically funded by bonds, permitting fees, and/or a conservation tax.
 These programs have very different results in different states.
 From 2016-2020, Pennsylvania plugged only 59 of their 8,000+ orphan wells.
 In contrast, Texas plugged over 6,800 wells in the same time period, yet the state’s orphan well count was only reduced by 77 wells from 2018-2019, indicating that wells are continuing to fall into orphan status.